Spatchler/VMesh-CLI/README.md

 ## Loading files
 ### SVDAGs:
 An SVDAG file is an array of uint32s.
 In the order: resolution, palette size, indices size, indices.

 Palette size does not include air.

+UINT_MAX - palette size = air index

+Anything greater than air index is an index for the palette.
+Anything below points is a child index.

 Example:
 ```cpp